Keep your models synchronized in your app and never have any inconsistency anymore. Designed using latest Swift features.

 }

-CohesionKit will then handle synchronisation for the three entities:
+CohesionKit then handles synchronisation for the three entities:

-This allow you to retrieve them independently from each other:
+This gives you the ability to retrieve them independently from each other:

 let authorBooks = AuthorBooks(